veritrans/veritrans-android/README.md

 Following are  configurable parameters of sdk that can be used while performing transaction -

-1) Server Endpoint- url of server to which transaction data will be sent.
+1. Merchant erver Endpoint- url of server to which transaction data will be sent.
+This will also be referred to as a merchant server
-2) Transaction details - contains payment information like amount, order Id, payment method etc.
+2. Transaction details - contains payment information like amount, order Id, payment method etc.
-3) Veritrans Client Key - token that specified by merchant server to enable the transaction using `credit card`.
+3. Veritrans Client Key - token that specified by merchant server to enable the transaction using `credit card`.
+Available on the [MAP](https://my.veritrans.co.id)
-4

 ### Setting up Android SDK